On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Preliminaries and notations

 \begin{proposition} Suppose that $g:\mathcal{ M }\rightarrow\mathbb{Y}$ is continuously differentiable at $x$ and $\theta:\mathbb{Y}\rightarrow\mathbb{R}$ is locally Lipschitz near $g(x)$.
 Then $h=\theta\circ g$ is locally Lipschitz near $x$, and one has

-Moreover, the equality holds if $\theta$ is regular (cf. \cite[Definition 2.3.4]{C90}) at $g(x)$. \end{proposition} \proof The locally Lipschitz of $h$ near $x$ is a direct result of the Lipschitz of $\theta$ and the continuously differentiable of $g$.
+{ where $Dg(x)^{*}$ is the adjoint operator of $Dg(x)$.} Moreover, the equality holds if $\theta$ is regular (cf. \cite[Definition 2.3.4]{C90}) at $g(x)$. \end{proposition} \proof The locally Lipschitz of $h$ near $x$ is a direct result of the Lipschitz of $\theta$ and the continuously differentiable of $g$.
 Suppose that $(\mathcal{ U},\varphi)$ is a chart around $x$.
 From \cite[Proposition 3.1]{YZS14}, we know that

 For any $y\in \mathbb{Y} \text{ and } \xi\in T_{x}\mathcal{M}$, we have

 which implies that

 Since for any $x\in\mathcal{M},\; \partial\theta(g(x))=\partial\theta(\hat{g}(\hat{x}))$, using \cite[Theorem 2.3.10]{C90} we get